heavymetalmixer/ggpo-x-multiplatform/README.md

 Notes:
 1) Vectorwar's compilation was deactivated from the main CMakeLists.txt file, because it cannot be compiled yet.
 2) The resulting files will be found at /build/installed.
-3) The MinGW version used has POSIX Threads and the MSVCRT runtime, hence why the UCRT version is not recommended.

 ### Linux